sergei-mironov/litrepl/README.md

 %lresult
 Hi!
-%lresult
+%lnoresult

-For LaTeX, VimREPL also recognises \texttt{linline} tag for which it prints its first argument and pastes the result in place of the second argument.
+Additionally, VimREPL for Latex recognises \texttt{linline} tags for which it prints its first argument and pastes the result in place of the second argument.

 \linline{W}{Hello, World!}